TerriaJS/terriajs/Documentation/Contributors/Development-environment.md

 ## Documentation

 Documentation is automatically generated from the source via jdocs.
-It will be place in the public/doc folder.
+It will be placed in the public/doc folder.

 It is still very early stages, so the documentation is rather minimal and referencing the source code is probably a better way to determine the best way to use the existing functionality.